-Alvarez isn’t the only champion to defend as the underdog, either, as Woodley enters his bout with Thompson at 11/8 (2.38), while his opponent is a much more favourable 4/7 (1.57).
-This will be Woodley’s first defence of the welterweight title since stealing it from Robbie Lawler’s grasp at UFC 201 in July, while “Wonderboy” Thompson comes to Madison Square Garden on the back of a seven-fight win streak, four of which came about via knockout.
+He may be the reigning champion, but Woodley enters his bout with Thompson as 8/5 (2.60) underdog, while his opponent is a much more favourable 1/2 (1.50).
+Those odds mean Woodley’s chances of a successful opening title defence have slipped further in recent weeks, while “Wonderboy” Thompson comes to Madison Square Garden on the back of a seven-fight win streak, four of which came about via knockout.

 What is SmartBets?